janeto/angular-continuous-typeahead/README.md

 Getting Started
 ---------------

-How you acquire angular-typeahead is up to you.
+How you acquire angular-continuous-typeahead is up to you.

 Preferred method:
 * Install with [Bower][bower]: `$ bower install angular-continuous-typeahead`